For more information on myofascial pain, especially related to migraine and chronic headache, see the following

 and Chronic Myofascial Pain by Devin Starlanyl, M. D.

-Doctors have long dismissed fibromyalgia as a women's disease
+Physicians have long dismissed fibromyalgia as a mere women's disease

 ("and these women are CRAZY!")
 That is starting to change, in part